 Note that the period follows the parenthesis in quotations shorter than 40 words.

-(Since the 'von' in Marie-Louise von Franz' name is an honorific, she is most properly referenced under "F." However, in English, some Jungian authors reference her under "V." Pacifica accepts both options though it is necessary to ensure only one method is employed throughout a paper or thesis.)
+Since the 'von' in Marie-Louise von Franz' name is an honorific, she is most properly referenced under "F." However, in English, some Jungian authors reference her under "V." Pacifica accepts both options though it is necessary to ensure only one method is employed throughout a paper or thesis.

 B. Long quotations are those of 40 words or more.
-These are single-spaced and indented 1/2 inch from the left margin and extend to the right margin.
+These are single-spaced and indented or 1/2 inch from the left margin and extend to the right margin.
+Double space the entire block quotation; do not add extra space before or after it.
 In this case, no quotation marks are used, and the period precedes the parenthesis.
 Example: